-- THIRD: Successful pros pick up the phone and call people who could help make their plan a reality.
+- THIRD: Successful pros TAKE ACTION to find people who could help make their plan a reality.

 How To Get Into The Film Industry

 This is going to sound easier said than done, but one fast way to get into the independent film industry is to make a film.
 And lucky for you, advances in technology makes this much easier than it was in the past.
-These days filmmakers can leverage crowdfunding, find inexpensive cameras and distribute movies globally through one of the many VOD platforms.
+These days filmmakers can leverage crowdfunding, find inexpensive cameras and (with your film market relationships) distribute movies globally through one of the many VOD platforms.

 This means you can wake up every day imagining all the wonderful movies you plan to make.
 You can create your own mini-movie-studio and distribute your movies anywhere.
 If your vision and passion is strong enough, you will take small steps towards the achievement of this dream.

 But let’s make one thing clear.
 You are not entitled to filmmaking success.
-You still have to do the work.
+It’s still on you to have to do the work.